How to make the best of your time in Athens Greece

 Our time in Athens, the land of Zeus and other Greek gods

-We didn’t spend a great amount of time in Athens before we moved on to see the two famous Greek islands.
+We didn’t spend a significant amount of time in Athens before we moved on to see the two famous Greek islands.
 Like many other European cities, you can see Athens in two days and hit the major spots.
-It’s a great taste for what to expect and make you want to come back.
-I can definitely say that I will be coming back here as soon as I get a chance.
+It’s an excellent teaser for what to expect and makes you want to return.
+I can say with certainty that I will be coming back here as soon as possible.

 The heart of the ancient world

-Despite being fascinated by everything ancient Greece, it occurred to me that my knowledge about this country after antiquity was very limited.
-I didn’t really know what to expect from Athens, other than the Parthenon.
-It actually seems silly now as I write this.
-I had no real expectations, which proved to be a wonderful strategy.
+Despite being fascinated by everything in ancient Greece, it occurred to me that my knowledge about this country after antiquity was minimal.
+I didn’t know what to expect from Athens other than the Parthenon.
+It seems silly now as I write this, but I had no real expectations, and it proved to be a great strategy.

-Athens’ glory is definitely rooted in the ancient world.
-The temples and theatres dedicated to the gods date back to the mid 5th century BC.
+Athens’ glory is rooted in the ancient world.
+The temples and theatres dedicated to the gods date back to the mid-5th century BC.
 How wild is that?
 Kingdoms have come and fallen since those glory days.
-These structures still dominate the landscape, withstanding the centuries that have gone by.
-The builders of those days left a spectacular legacy that is absolutely unreal.
-I wonder if they expected them to last this long and play such an important role in human history.
+These structures still dominate the landscape, withstanding the centuries gone by.
+The builders of those days left a spectacular legacy that is unreal.
+I wonder if they expected them to last this long and play an important role in human history.
 I like to think that they did and that they would be proud.

 Athens after antiquity and contributions to the modern world

-I was really blown away by that.
-The Ancient Greek civilization, marked by a golden age of culture, arts and political thinking, has been influencing cultures and other civilizations for centuries.
+I was blown away by that.
+The Ancient Greek civilization, marked by a golden age of culture, arts and political thinking, has influenced cultures and other civilizations for centuries.
 Maybe it’s that influence, so prominently intertwined in the fabric of history, that made Greece seem like an ever-present power.

 Athens today

-Today’s Athens is a modern and vibrant city with many wonderful treasures to be discovered.
-I loved Neoclassical architecture from the 1800s.
-It made Athens look much like other European cities.
-For some reason, that really surprised me.
-I donโt know why, but I imagined Athens filled with ancient ruins overlooked by the Parthenon and the Acropolis.
+Today’s Athens is a modern and vibrant city with many beautiful treasures to be discovered.
+I loved Neoclassical architecture from the 1800s, and it made Athens look much like other European cities.
+For some reason, that surprised me.
+I don’t know why, but I imagined Athens full of ancient ruins overlooked by the Parthenon and the Acropolis.
 Here we found the ruins, but also so much more.

 We found our time in Athens enjoyable.
-We felt safe and nobody bothered us, but Iโve heard stories from others that werenโt as fortunate.
-It doesnโt make Athens a bad place, just one that like any other large city.
+We felt safe, and nobody bothered us, but I’ve heard stories from others that weren’t as fortunate.
+It doesn’t make Athens a bad place, just one that is like any other large city.
 As such, you should always take precautions when walking around and be aware of your surroundings.

 National Archaeological Museum

-I am a museum junkie and get very excited when I’m able to visit them no matter where I am in the world.
+I am a museum junkie and get very excited when I can visit them no matter where I am in the world.
 The National Archaeological Museum was no different.
-Fun fact: the museum opened in 189.
-It became home to many antiquities that were stored in different places around the city up to that point.
+Fun fact: the museum opened in 1889, and it became home to many antiquities that were previously stored in various places around the city up to that point.

 If you like this post, you might enjoy Why do people visit museums!

 The museum’s collection is quite impressive and well worth a visit.
 Here you will find a great collection of jewellery, pottery, bronzes and sculptures from cultures long gone and forgotten.
-It is quite a large place and you can easily spend a day here.
-There is a nice courtyard where you can enjoy a snack while you marvel at your surroundings.
+It is quite a prominent place, and you can easily spend a day here.
+There is a lovely courtyard where you can enjoy a snack while marvelling at your surroundings.

-There is a really cool show that I watch called Museum Secrets and I was thrilled when they showed the National Archaeological Museum in one of the episodes.
+I watched a fantastic show called Museum Secrets, and I was thrilled when they showed the National Archaeological Museum in one of the episodes.
 I’m not sure if it’s accessible in all countries, but here is a quick preview of the episode to make you just a tad bit curious.

 The marvels of the Acropolis

-You canโt spend time in Athens without visiting its oldest and most famous sights.
+You can’t spend time in Athens without visiting its oldest and most famous sights.
 I’ve had the Parthenon and the Acropolis on my list of places to see for as long as I’ve known about them.
 I wanted to run there from the moment we got there.
-However, due to the extreme heat (for me at least), we had to put that visit off till another day.
+However, we had to put that visit off till another day due to the extreme heat (for me at least).

-The area on top of a massive hill is called the Acropolis.
-It is home to the Parthenon and a number of other historically and architecturally significant temples.
-The climb up is not the most difficult one I’ve ever done, but in the scorching heat, it felt like the most difficult journey of my life.
-This was at 6 p.m. when the sun wasn’t the strongest, yet if still felt like hell.
+The area on top of a massive hill is called the Acropolis, and it is home to the Parthenon and several other historically and architecturally significant temples.
+The climb up is not the most difficult one I’ve ever done, but it felt like the most challenging journey of my life in the scorching heat.
+At 6 p.m., the sun wasn’t the strongest, yet it still felt like hell.

 Ancient gates and the Temple of Athena Nike

-After you get your tickets, you will follow a winding path that brings you to the Beule Gate.
+After you get your tickets, you will follow a winding path to the Beule Gate.
 This was the first entrance to the Acropolis and once you step through it, be ready to be amazed.

-Before you, are numerous steps that take you to the Propylaia.
-This entrance was built around 437-432 BC, so essentially you are literally walking in the footsteps of ancient Greeks, who walked these steps centuries ago.
+Before you are numerous steps that take you to the Propylaia, this entrance was built around 437-432 BC, so essentially you are walking in the footsteps of ancient Greeks, who walked these steps centuries ago.
 If that is not enough to impress you, the remnants of the Temple of Athena Nike will.
-The temple was added about a decade after the Propylaia and what remains of it, is simply beautiful.
+The temple was added about a decade after the Propylaia and what remains of it is simply beautiful.

 The Porch of the Caryatids

 The Caryatids are the sculpted female columns that are holding up the structure.
-Their use was fairly common in the ancient times, including here at the Acropolis.
-Originally, there were six statues until one Lord Elgin removed one and brought it to the British Museum.
-The remaining five are at the Acropolis Museum, where they sit on a special platform that allows viewers to see them in more detail.
-There is one empty spot for the one that was taken to London.
+Their use was pretty common in ancient times, including at the Acropolis.
+Initially, there were six statues until Lord Elgin removed one and brought it to the British Museum.
+The remaining five are at the Acropolis Museum, where they sit on a unique platform that allows viewers to see them in more detail.
+There is one empty spot for the statue that was taken to London.

-What you see at the Acropolis are plaster replicas and you wouldn’t know any different unless someone told you.
+You see plaster replicas at the Acropolis, and you wouldn’t know any different unless someone told you.

 The Parthenon

-For me, seeing the Parthenon was a very similar experience to what visiting the Colosseum and the Roman Forum felt like.
+Seeing the Parthenon was a very similar experience to what visiting the Colosseum and the Roman Forum felt like.
 Pure jaw-dropping awe.
-I’ve seen numerous pictures, documentaries and movies about the Parthenon and I was still blown away by what is left of it.
+I’ve seen numerous pictures, documentaries and movies about the Parthenon, and I was still blown away by what is left of it.
 When you think about it, you are looking at a place that is well over 2,000 years old.
 Let that sink in.
 Amazing, right?

 The Acropolis is home to many other noteworthy spots.
 There is the Theatre of Herodes Atticus, which is spectacular.
 You can also check out the Shrine of Asklepios as well as the Theatre of Dionysos.
-There is also a great view-point behind the Parthenon that offers spectacular views of the city.
+There is also an excellent viewpoint behind the Parthenon that offers spectacular views of the city.

 If you like reading about Athens, you might like Mykonos or Santorini?